Concierge Medicine: A Patient Centered Care Model

 • There is a limit on the number of patients concierge doctors see on a daily basis to make sure that there is enough time to address every patient’s health concerns.

-• Concierge medicine offers affordable membership fees for patients.
+• Concierge medicine offers various membership fees for patients.
 Fees could be paid on a monthly, quarterly, or yearly basis.

-• Generally, upper-middle-class patients get themselves a concierge medicine doctor.
+• Generally, upper-middle-class patients get themselves a concierge medicine doctor, though the model is becoming accessible to a broader demographic.

 • There is a thin line between concierge medicine and direct primary care.
 Typically, concierge medicine and DPC models have a lot of common characteristics, so the bottom line is you should know which among these two practices is able to offer you the most benefits you need.

-• One key distinction of concierge medicine from DPC is that it is high-end service-focused and added-value oriented.
+• One key distinction of concierge medicine from DPC is that it is often positioned as a high-end service-focused and added-value oriented model.

-• Both concierge medicine and DPC models offer patients 24/7 access to your doctor’s personal line, unlimited appointments, etc.
+• Both concierge medicine and DPC models offer patients enhanced access, often including near 24/7 access to your doctor’s personal line, unlimited appointments, etc.

-• Copay fees are not charged every time a patient sees their concierge doctors.
+• Copay fees are not charged every time a patient sees their concierge doctors for services included in the membership fee.

-• Having a concierge medicine subscription with monthly, quarterly, or annual fees already cover both access and primary care visits.
+• Having a concierge medicine subscription with monthly, quarterly, or annual fees already cover both access and primary care visits as defined in the membership agreement.

 Difference between Concierge Medicine and Direct Care